tethysplatform/tethys/docs/tethys_sdk/layouts/map_layout.rst

 Feature Selection
 =================

 The ``MapLayout`` layout supports two modes of feature selection: Feature Selection for Vector Layers and Feature Selection for WMS Layers.
-Although similar in functionality, the selection is handled differently and mixing the two is not recommended.

 Vector Layers
 -------------